rainman456/solana_dappTreasury/README.md

 **Prompt Used**:
 ```
-[Insert the CIDL prompt used to generate the code.
-Example: "Create a Solana smart contract for an on-chain treasury vault using the Anchor framework to manage SOL and SPL tokens..."]
+Create a Solana smart contract using the Anchor framework for an on-chain treasury vault to manage SOL and SPL tokens.
+The program should support treasury initialization, deposits, scheduled payouts (one-time or recurring), role-based permissions (admin/treasurer), spending limits per epoch, recipient whitelisting, token-gated access, pause/unpause functionality, dynamic epoch adjustment, and audit logging.
+Include comprehensive TypeScript unit tests for all functionality and edge cases.
 ```

-**Note**: The actual prompt is included in the project’s `treasury.cidl` file and was used to generate complete business logic, including data structures, instructions, error handling, and TypeScript unit tests.

 ## Edge Case Testing